Do you find yourself coughing and sneezing a lot more than usual at home and don’t know why?

 So, how can you find out if the air quality inside your home is bad, and if that’s what’s making you feel sick?

-A simple home air quality testing kit is all you need and it will help solve the mystery of what is lurking around inside your house.
+A simple home air quality testing kit or indoor air quality monitor is all you need and it will help solve the mystery of what is lurking around inside your house.

 Indoor Air Quality Testing